• Home

 In the Silicon Valley meritocracy’s lexicon, that reflects a long-held belief from Khosla that AI represents the most transformative equalizing force in human history, one that he himself predicted to Fortune could automate up to 80% of jobs by 2030 while also ultimately delivering broad economic abundance.

 Critics of that worldview argue students have legitimate, substantive grievances.
-The walkouts follow similar Stanford commencement protests over the last several years tied to Israel’s war in Gaza, part of a sustained wave of campus activism that has repeatedly targeted tech companies over their government contracts and AI deployments.
+The walkouts follow similar Stanford commencement protests over the past several years tied to Israel’s war in Gaza, part of a sustained wave of campus activism that has repeatedly targeted tech companies over their government contracts and AI deployments.

 A generational divide with real stakes

-The clash maps onto a fundamental disagreement about how the tech industry should be held accountable — and by whom.
+The clash maps onto a fundamental disagreement about how the tech industry should be held accountable—and by whom.
 Khosla’s generation built companies by moving fast and worrying about governance later.

-The students protesting Pichai are inheriting a world where AI systems are already embedded in hiring, healthcare and national security decisions.
+The students protesting Pichai are inheriting a world where AI systems are already embedded in hiring, health care, and national security decisions.
 Neither side is operating in bad faith, but they are speaking almost entirely different languages about what responsibility looks like.

 Khosla’s Stanford connection adds an extra dimension.
 He studied there, built there, and has donated there.
 Watching students use that platform to walk out on the CEO of one of the world’s most consequential companies clearly struck him as a squandering of rare privilege.
-Stanford, in his vision, is where you build the future — not where you block the people building it.
+Stanford, in his vision, is where you build the future—not where you block the people building it.

 For this story, Fortune journalists used generative AI as a research tool.
 An editor verified the accuracy of the information before publishing.